gardner-lab/FinchScope/ActiveComm/README.md

 ![ScreenShot](hall_sensor.png)

 On the serial monitor, with no magnet, pin A0 should read ~512.
 Bringing a magnet close to the sensor will cause this value to increase or decrease, depending on the deflection.
-The sketch is programmed to do this already
+The sketch is programmed to do this already.

+On the cable, the Magnet should sit just below the hall sensor (see IMAGES dir)

 ## Inspiration:
 This was inspired by work done in Michale Fee's lab, by Anthony Leonardo.